The Gift of Education

 - Announce your gift with a beautiful certificate

 Download a gift announcement, type in your personal message, and print it.
-Choose your bow color:
+Options are available for many occasions:

 Or, call us and we'll mail you one (red only).
 Please allow one week for mailing.
 If you would like us to mail a letter to the account owner announcing your gift and a letter of acknowledgement to you, please call us or include a note with your contribution.